Peptide Radar

 Regulatory status

-FDA proposed a lyophilized powder for injection was reviewed but did not identify human administration data; it flagged injectable immunogenicity, aggregation, impurity, and characterization concerns and proposed not adding it.
-WADA-relevant.
+FDA staff reviewed a nominated lyophilized powder for injection, found no identified human administration data, and flagged injectable immunogenicity, aggregation, impurity, and characterization concerns.
+Staff proposed not adding TB-500.

 Known risks & evidence gaps